 Honda CB650R 0-60 Quater mile in 11.80 seconds

 Honda’s CB650R is the replacement of the CB650F and is a naked version of CBR650R that replaced the CBR650F.
-Both were introduced in 2019 and are on sale today and compete with many other very capable motorcycles.

 Aimed at new and experienced riders who want an attractive-looking motorcycle that is comfortable and practical while providing big bike straight-line performance.

 Honda had great success in the late 90s and all the way through the thousands with the Honda CB600F Hornet.
-The hornet is a naked motorcycle powered by the bulletproof Honda CBR600F engine.

-In its slightly detuned format, the Honda Hornet made a claimed 96 horsepower at 12000 rpm.
 It was a quick bike that thrived on revs and could reach 140 plus mph on a good day and in the right hands.

-The CB650R we could argue is a modern version of the phenomenally successful Hornet that sold in the bucket load in all markets and even had a dedicated race series in the UK.
+The Honda CB650R we could argue is a modern version of the phenomenally successful Honda Hornet that sold in the bucket load in all markets

-While both bikes look different, they are both attractive and funky looking and I’d say that the new CB650R is a worthy successor to the Hornet.
 It makes more-or-less the same power but benefits from more torque courtesy of the extra 50 cc and slightly lower state of tune.

-CB650R Dyno and engine performance
+Honda CB650R Dyno and engine performance

-The CB650R has the same engine as the CBR650R with both having the same claimed power.
-The CB650R made a little bit less on the dyno vs the previously tested CBR650R with a healthy 80 horsepower at 10500 rpm and 42 ft/lb at 9500 rpm.
+The Honda CB650R made a little bit less on the dyno vs the previously tested Honda CBR650R with a healthy 80 horsepower at 10,500 rpm and 42 ft/lb at 9500 rpm.

-Our CB650R on the test also made a little bit less power and torque throughout the entire rpm range.
-I’m pretty sure that Honda has not changed the engine in any way, so I’d put the lower numbers down to the factors on the day or slight differences between bikes.
+I’m pretty sure that Honda has not changed the engine in any way, so I’d put the lower numbers down to the factors on the day or slight differences between each motorcycle.

-It is a little down on power compared to the Hornet which often makes around 5-7 horsepower more at peak.
-It is not an amount that you’d notice much in isolation but perhaps could back-to-back.
-But this minor top-end deficit is made up between 3000 and 8000 rpm where the CB650R is stronger.
+It is a little down on power compared to the Honda Hornet which often makes around 5-7 horsepower more at peak.

-Either way, the engine is particularly good and exceptionally smooth in the typical Honda fashion we have become used to and is exciting like many high rpm fours that love to be revved out to their limiters.
+Either way, the engine is particularly good and exceptionally smooth in the typical Honda fashion we have become used to, and is exciting like many high rpm fours that love to be revved out to their limiters.

 Honda CB650R in gear acceleration curve

-Like the CBR650R there is a welcome kick as the turbine-like thrust spools up at 6000 rpm as it drives you forward with good urgency through 12000 rpm.
+Like the Honda CBR650R there is a welcome kick as the turbine-like thrust spools up at 6000 rpm as it drives you forward with good urgency through 12000 rpm.

-It is no litrebike kick but is enough to get your blood flowing and to put a smile on your face.
-The smoothness of the engine as well as good flexibility means that you can even chug around in fifth or even sixth in town and it will not complain too much and will still pick up relatively well.
+The smoothness of the engine as well as good flexibility means that you can even chug around in fifth or even sixth in town and it will not complain too much.

 Honda CB650R Speeds in gear at 5000 rpm